 A sharp side parting and side-swept style won’t hide your hairline, but it’s a modern style that can work around your thinning or widow’s peak.

-See 12 more great hairstyles for male receding hairlines (and four you should avoid).
+See more great hairstyles for male receding hairlines (and some styles you should avoid).

 If your hairline recession is too severe to be hidden with careful styling, there are other treatments you can try.
 Here are some of the best treatments for a receding hairline.